Selph/SmileyCoinBot/logic-description.md

 # User deposits

-Users can deposit to their SmileyCoinBot balance from personal Smiley Coin wallets by sending to the address given by the bot when the /createwallet command is used.
+Users can deposit to their SmileyCoinBot balance from personal Smiley Coin wallets by sending to the address given by the bot when the /createwallet or /getaddress command is used.

 The SmileyCoinBot watches all incoming transactions to the core wallet and if a transaction is sent to an address belonging to a user the SmileyCoinBot will increase the users balance by the received amount.